goncalo-oliveira/rest-client/README.md

 ## Using

-All request operations respond with a `RestResponse` or `RestObjectResponse`, containing the status code of the operation and the content, if any.
+All request operations respond with a `RestResponse`, containing the response's status code, headers and content, if any.

 ```csharp
 var response = await restClient.GetAsync( "todos/1" );